3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 3. "clamp" will restrict the texture coordinate value to the [0,1] range.
 A texture coordinate s that falls outside the [0,1] interval will be transformed according to the following formula:
 </br>s’ = min(1, max(0,s))

-4. "ignore" will discard channelselector's value if the texture coordinate s falls outside the [0,1] range.
+4. "none" will discard the channelselector's value if the texture coordinate s falls outside the [0,1] range.
 This is useful if a texture is used as a volumetric decal of sorts that affects only a limited region in the volume.

-**interpolationmethod**:
+**filter**:

 - If the interpolation method of a \<image3dchannelselector> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.